martijnbolt/tau/README.md

 1. Tau
    * ...
 ## Business/use cases
-Tauchain can be anything that its users want it to be, as they ultimately collaboratively determine the very code of the network
+Tau Chain can be anything that its users want it to be, as they ultimately collaboratively determine the very code of the network
 1. [large scale discussions](https://thecreativecrypto.com/the-first-million-person-conversation-interview-ohad-asor-of-tau-chain/)
 * we cannot ever vote on whether something should be voted on in the first place
 * theoretical inability to comprehend the consequences of proposals which could compromise the security of the system